-We spoke with 14 people who lived in the home, four relatives and two health care professionals.
-We also spoke with three care workers and the registered manager.
+We spoke with five people who lived in the home, seven relatives and two health care professionals.
+We also spoke with three care workers, the qualified nurse on duty and the registered manager.
 Throughout the day, we observed care practice, the administration of medicines as well as general interactions between the people and staff.